averyvery/freeway/README.md

 # Why?

-(See Issue #1)[https://github.com/averyvery/freeway/issues/1].
+[See Issue #1](https://github.com/averyvery/freeway/issues/1).
 Routes are a valuable concept because they separate your URLs from your data.
 They make more sense in an MVC application, but in EE, they provide added power and flexibility around your URLs.

 # Usage